Luna (South Korean singer): 2016–2019: Solo debut and musical theatre activities

-In April, 2016, Luna was appointed as a fixed presenter of OnStyle TV's "Get it Beauty" program.
+In April 2016, Luna was appointed as a fixed presenter of OnStyle TV's "Get it Beauty" program.
 On May 6, 2016, she released a collaborative single with Amber, R3hab, and Xavi&Gi, "Wave", as part of the SM Station project.
-On May 17, 2016, it was rumoured that Luna would debut as a solo artist with a mini album in mid June, which was confirmed on May 26.
+On May 17, 2016, it was rumored that Luna would debut as a solo artist with a mini album in mid June, which was confirmed on May 26.
 On May 31, 2016, she made her solo debut with the mini album, Free Somebody, complete with 6 songs, including a title track of the same name.
-Throughout August, 2016, Luna reprised her role as Nina in the Tokyo shows of In The Heights.
-Also that month, she started her own YouTube channel, Luna's Alphabet, on which she uploads vlogs twice a week.
-On October 2, Luna released another collaborative single with Amber, and featuring Ferry Corsten and Kago Pengchi, as part of SM Station, titled "Heartbeat".
-On December 16, she collaborated with Shin Yong-jae to release "It's You", also as part of the SM Station project.
-On December 30, Luna collaborated with Yesung, Sunny, Red Velvet's Seulgi and Wendy, NCT's Taeil and Doyoung, and Lee Dong-woo, on "Sound of Your Heart", SM Station's final song of 2016.In January 2017, it was confirmed that Luna was cast to star in food variety show Strong Girls, alongside Park Bo-ram, Fiestar's Cao Lu, Young-ji, and Giant Pink.
+In August 2016, Luna reprised her role as Nina in the Tokyo shows of In The Heights.
+Also that month, she launched her YouTube channel, Luna's Alphabet, on which she uploads vlogs twice a week.
+On October 2, 2016, Luna released another collaborative single with Amber, featuring Ferry Corsten and Kago Pengchi, as part of SM Station, titled "Heartbeat".
+On December 16, 2016, she collaborated with Shin Yong-jae to release "It's You", also as part of the SM Station project.
+On December 30, Luna collaborated with Yesung, Sunny, Red Velvet's Seulgi and Wendy, NCT's Taeil and Doyoung, and Lee Dong-woo, on "Sound of Your Heart", SM Station's final song of 2016.

+In January 2017, it was confirmed that Luna was cast to star in the food variety show Strong Girls, alongside Park Bo-ram, Fiestar's Cao Lu, Young-ji, and Giant Pink.
 The show's first episode aired on E Channel on January 23.
-On January 12, a collaborative song between Luna, Beast's Junhyung, and Jeong Hyeong-don, titled "Tell Me It's Okay" was released, produced through the show Hitmaker.
+On January 12, a collaborative song between Luna, Beast's Junhyung, and Jeong Hyeong-don, entitled "Tell Me It's Okay" was released, produced through the show Hitmaker.
 Also on January 12, it was announced that Luna, EXID's Hani, and Mamamoo's Solar would release a collaborative dance song on January 19, produced by Park Geun-tae.
 It was later revealed that the song's title is "Honey Bee", and is of the pop soul genre, incorporating 808 bass and saxophone.
 On January 28, she performed "Father" on Immortal Songs 2 as part of the show's 'Lunar New Year Family Special', with her sister, Jin-young, winning first place.